Actionable Tips on How to Build Your Email List With Popups

 Scroll box popups that only appear as users scroll down the webpage.

-Exit intent popups that appear when a user is just about to leave your website and help convert them before they disappear.
+Exit intent popup that appears when a user is just about to leave your website and helps convert them before they disappear.

 7. Find the Right Tools

 If you are dead serious about improving your conversion rates, you might need a convenient tool for managing your popups.
 For example, check out Plerdy, a smart pop-up form builder that enables you to create, manage and analyze pop-up forms on your website.

 One of the cool things about Plerdy is that you can easily integrate it with eSputnik.
 Through this integration, you’ll be able to automatically obtain data and use it in your email marketing campaigns as soon as a website visitor enters their email address in a pop-up form on your website.

 How to Integrate Plerdy with eSputnik